openedx/edx-documentation/en_us/course_authors/source/course_features/credit_courses/proctored_exams.rst

    information about the proctored exam in your course.
 You might also want to add a few dummy questions to the exam.

-The practice exam is added to the courseware, and is visible to all learners regardless of their enrollment track.
+The practice exam is added to the course, and is visible to all learners regardless of their enrollment track.

 .. _specifying_exam_rules_and_exceptions: